Detached Garages & Sheds

 Can I build larger than what the bylaw allows?

-As part of your Development Permit application, you can request a variance to any of the Zoning Bylaw regulations.
+You can request a variance to any Zoning Bylaw regulations.
 You will explain why you are asking for the variance, and what makes your site unique that a variance should be considered.

 How long does it take to process?